Things to do in Brest, Belarus: A travel guide to the Hero City

 By bus

-Belarus has a good bus network, and you can visit almost every corner of the country by bus.
-Moreover, you can visit Brest from the neighboring countries like Poland.
-During my stay in Belarus, I didn’t use the bus -I preferred the train- so I can’t really advise you about the services offered.
-However, the bus will be an acceptable alternative if you want to visit a town where the train doesn’t stop.
+Belarus has a well-developed bus network, allowing you to visit almost every corner of the country by bus.
+Moreover, you can visit Brest from neighboring countries, such as Poland.
+During my stay in Belarus, I didn’t use the bus (I preferred the train), so I can’t really advise you about the services offered.

 By plane